 On May 4, 2008, I had the lightbulb moment.
 I walked into the Weight Club in town, hired a trainer AND started this blog.
 It began under the name "unblobbing" as I felt...well...like a blob.
 Hence the URL of unblob.blogspot.com.
 It morphed to unblobbed, and eventually to Cort the Sport (my dad's nickname for me).
 There is more about it here.

 The trainer set out a challenge to run a half marathon, and I have never looked back.
-Since then, I've run everything from 5Ks to marathons, trail races to road races.
-I've had some overall and age group wins at local races and am a 3x Boston Qualifier and expecting to run that in 2013.
-I discovered a love for endurance sports, lost 25 pounds, and found abundant energy and joy in training and racing.
+Since then, I've run everything from 5Ks to the Boston Marathon (2013), trail races to road races.

 It's not always smooth sailing and athletes know injuries come with the territory no matter how careful and attentive one is.
 I've weathered peroneal tendonitis, IT band issues, glute med/TFL strains, stress fractures, and that iliac artery vascular problem.

 I have an excellent coach in Jim McGehee (One-on-One Endurance) and I've worked with him since 2009.
 He's a 20+ year veteran who does the tricky work of planning out the multisport training in a way that works with life and family.

 I'm pleased to be sponsored by Solar Connexion (solar contracting) of Blacksburg, Virginia.
 I have the backing of many friends and family, and am graetful for their support!

 My goal for this blog, and for my journey in general, is to encourage people to find a healthy lifestyle that includes activities that they enjoy and that incite passion!
 There is a sport or activity out there for everyone, be it triathlon or table tennis or hiking.
 Furthermore, I hope readers of this blog will dream a little bigger or reach a little deeper and reap the rewards of the journey!